hud-evals/hud-vf-gym/README.md

 Model/GPU split:

-- Qwen2.5‑0.5B‑Instruct via vLLM on GPU0; RL trainer (LoRA) on GPU1; orchestrator on CPU.
+- `Qwen/Qwen3-4B-Instruct-2507` via vLLM on GPU0; RL trainer (LoRA) on GPU1; orchestrator on CPU.

+Synced defaults (see the TOMLs for the full list):

+- Trainer now runs 300 steps per launch with LoRA rank 16 / alpha 32 / dropout 0.05 to stay stable on the 4B base model.
+- Orchestrator batches 64 prompts with 16 rollouts and up to 32 concurrent tasks; sampling is capped at 256 response tokens to control VRAM growth.
+- Inference `max_model_len` is set to 22,880 tokens, which fits comfortably on a 48 GB A6000 while leaving headroom for trainer gradients.
+- Raw transcript logging is disabled by default (`log_data = false`) across eval/orchestrator/trainer—flip it back on if you need full conversation archives.

 ### A) CPU Smoke Test (no GPU)